Proful/devto/blog-posts/iam-test/iam-test.md

 But if you talk about SSH keys concerning IAM user, there is ***one exception***.
 As an analogy, If you're using GitHub or Bitbucket to access code repository.
 You need to configure your SSH public key in their server as well.
 Similarly, to access AWS Code Commit from a IAM user point of view, you need to configure SSH public key to that particular user.
 There is no need to go to the code commit to configure SSH keys.

+### Accessing AWS Resources using X.509 Certificates
+This is a new mechanism to authenticate a user.
+It is considered to be more secure than user name and password or access key based approach.
+AWS IoT (Internet of Thing) uses this approach.
+In this case, private key is stored in the device in a more secure way and you can't copy paste into another device.

 ### Recommended not to use root user
 Whenever you create a AWS account using your email address and your credit card details, then you ideally create a AWS root user, which is extremely powerful.
 And it is possible to create access key id and secret key for the same, but it is not recommended to generate and use it.
 It's recommended to create another user and use it accordingly.
 Sometime the novice or the beginner users will use their root user for doing any operation or for the learning purposes.
 However, it is recommended not to use your root user because it can have catastrophic consequences if credentials compromised.
 It is advisable to create strong password and enable multi-factor authentication(MFA).
-I'll discuss more about multi factor authentication later.
+I'll discuss more about multi-factor authentication later.

 ### Brief introduction to ARN